Chart Color Schemes

 Donvale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified a total of twenty projects likely to affect the area.
-Notable projects include Parque Townhomes, Donvale Indoor Sports Centre Masterplan, 1-15 Andersons Creek Road Mixed Use Development, and Mullum Creek Eco Development.
+AreaSearch has identified 20 projects that could affect this region.
+Notable ones include Parque Townhomes, Donvale Indoor Sports Centre Masterplan, 1-15 Andersons Creek Road Mixed Use Development, and Mullum Creek Eco Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.